yuechen-li-dev/Margaret/primer/vulkan-primer.md

     - This is not permission to spread raw Vulkan handles across the codebase.
     - This is not permission to improvise synchronization, lifetime, or destruction policy ad hoc.
     - This is not a license to build a giant abstraction tower that hides Vulkan reality.
+    - This is not an excuse to paste tutorial code into the repository without adapting it to repository ownership and boundary rules.

 goal:
   headline: